 RBI circular on insolvency quashed

-New Delhi, Apr 03: The Supreme Court has quashed the RBI circular of last year that pertains to the provisions for declaring a company bankrupt even on a one-day overdue.
+New Delhi, Apr 03: The Supreme Court has quashed the Reserve Bank of India (RBI) circular of last year that pertains to the provisions for declaring a company bankrupt even on a one-day overdue.

 The bench headed by Justice R F Nariman said: "We have declared the RBI circular ultra vires."

-Reserve Bank of India's (RBI) had on February 12, 2018 issued a circular saying that lenders have to provide for resolution plan within 180 days in case of large account of Rs 2,000 crore and above.
+RBI's had on February 12, 2018 issued a circular saying that lenders have to provide for resolution plan within 180 days in case of large account of Rs 2,000 crore and above.

 RBI turns down IDBI Bank's proposal to change name